Is Garlic Low FODMAP? (And What to Use Instead)

 Garlic chives (Chinese chives).
 A different plant from regular chives, with a more garlicky flavor.
 Low FODMAP in standard cooking serves.

 Asafoetida (hing).
 A sulfurous resin used in Indian cooking that tastes remarkably close to cooked garlic and onion when it hits hot oil.
 A pinch goes a long way.
-Buy pure asafoetida, not a blend, because some commercial hing is cut with wheat flour, which adds fructans back in.
+Buy pure asafoetida, not a blend.
+Some commercial hing is cut with wheat flour, which adds fructans back in.

 Leek greens.
 Only the dark green tops, not the white or pale-green bulb.
 Same rule as scallions.

 None of these alone fully replaces garlic.
-The combination that works best for most cooks is garlic-infused oil as the base, plus scallion greens or chives layered on top.
+The combination most home cooks land on is garlic-infused oil as the base, plus scallion greens or chives layered on top.

 FODMAP stacking: watch the total

-One thing worth flagging.
 FODMAPs from different foods add up.
-If your dinner has garlic-infused oil (fine on its own), plus a generous helping of avocado, plus a big scoop of chickpeas, you can still end up over your threshold even though each of those foods has a low-FODMAP serving size.
+If dinner includes garlic-infused oil (fine on its own), plus a generous helping of avocado, plus a big scoop of chickpeas, the meal can still land over the threshold even though each of those foods has a low-FODMAP serving size on its own.
 The serving size is what decides whether something is low FODMAP, and portions stack across a meal.

 This is called FODMAP stacking, and it's one of the most common reasons people say the diet "stopped working."
-Tracking what you eat and how you feel makes the patterns visible fast.
+Tracking what you eat and how you feel makes the pattern visible fast.
+The FODMAP Tracker app logs meals alongside symptoms and flags when fructan sources are stacking across the same plate.

 What this looks like in practice

-A weeknight dinner pattern that works well: olive oil into the pan, a splash of garlic-infused oil added right before the aromatics so the flavor doesn't cook off, the green tops of a scallion or two, your protein, some low-FODMAP vegetables, salt, pepper.
-It tastes close to the Italian-leaning cooking most of us grew up on.
-People rarely notice there's no real garlic in it.
+A weeknight dinner pattern that works well: olive oil into the pan, a splash of garlic-infused oil added right before the aromatics so the flavor doesn't cook off, the green tops of a scallion or two, protein, some low-FODMAP vegetables, salt, pepper.
+It tastes close to the Italian-leaning cooking most people grew up on, and the absence of real garlic usually isn't noticeable.

 For meal ideas that use this substitution pattern, see our low-FODMAP recipes.